-The proposed funding sources and uses approved by this action were approved by the Housing Authority in the Fiscal Year (FY) 2016 (July 1, 2015 - June 30, 2016) Housing Commission Budget.
-In addition, the proposed FY 2017 budget will include funding for the proposed MOU.
-All employees will receive increased health insurance benefits and a cost of living adjustment effective July 1, 2016, provided the MOU is approved by the Housing Authority
+The proposed funding sources and uses to be approved by this action will be presented to the Housing Commission Board on September 20, 2022.
+The FY 2023 budget substantially includes the funding for this proposed MOU.
+All employees will receive increased health insurance benefits and a cost of living adjustment (COLA) effective July 1, 2022, provided the MOU is approved by the Housing Authority.